-If you’re trying to decide what is crucial to pack before coming to Barcelona, let me give you a tip: leave your huge rain boots at home.
+If you’re trying to decide what is crucial to pack before studying abroad in Barcelona, let me give you a tip: leave your huge rain boots at home.
 Over the entire semester, I only had to pull out my rain boots once and it wasn’t worth the space wasted in my suitcase.
 Do yourself a favor and leave them at home and enjoy the wonderful weather Barcelona has to offer.

 2. Don’t feel like you have to overdress

 I had the idea in my head that Europeans always dress way fancier than Americans do, and that’s usually the case during the day, especially for students.
 You won’t find locals wearing sweatpants or workout clothes unless they’re actually at the gym, and you won’t find many girls wearing heels when they’re out either.
 The style is more laid-back when it comes to the nightlife, and dark colors are a must in Barcelona.

 3. Get familiar with the Metro right away

 A lot of Americans make the mistake of using the cabs for the first week or so when coming to Barcelona, or any other European city for that matter.
 Please save yourself the euros and learn the metro right away.
 It can be intimidating and confusing at first but once you get the hang of it you’ll be happy you did.
 You’ll be able to get everywhere and anywhere around the city.
 Invest in a monthly metro card (52 euro) that is unlimited compared to spending 10.30 euro for every 10 rides – you’ll use that up quickly, believe me.

 | Vamos a la playa.
 Enjoy getting a tan on the beach or getting lunch at one of the many restaurants that the boardwalk has to offer.